top of page

 What is McBurney’s Sign?

-McBurney’s Sign refers to pain or tenderness at McBurney’s Point, which is located one-third of the way from the anterior superior iliac spine (ASIS) to the umbilicus.
+McBurney’s Sign refers to pain or tenderness at McBurney’s Point.
+This point is located one-third of the way from the anterior superior iliac spine (ASIS) to the umbilicus.
 When you press on this point, if the patient winces, it could strongly indicate acute appendicitis.

 Illustration of McBurney's and Rovsing's Signs for assessing appendicitis, highlighting key tender areas.